 The pandemic has made us rethink the way we shop

 The Office of National Statistics (ONS) reports that the clothing market fell 21.5 per cent in 2020, and it remains at pre-pandemic levels.
-Enforced closures caused a host of once-loved fast fashion brands, including Topshop, Oasis and Warehouse, to collapse leaving the already beleaguered high street an even bleaker place to shop.
-“Last year there was literally no reason to buy new things,” says Sue.
-“And after a year of sitting at home and thinking about how people want to spend their money, people want to shop in a more considered way.
+Enforced closures caused a host of once-loved fast fashion brands, including Topshop, Oasis and Warehouse, to collapse leaving the already beleaguered high street an even bleaker place to shop. “[During the pandemic] there was literally no reason to buy new things,” says Sue.
+“And after months of sitting at home and thinking about how people want to spend their money, people want to shop in a more considered way.
 Vintage may not always be cheaper than high-street fashion, but breathing life into old things is better for the planet.”

-It’s not simply that we didn’t need new clothes last year, it’s rather that a perfect storm of crises caused fast fashion to lose its lustre with the climate crisis weighing on our environmental consciousness.
-“And the decline of fashion magazines and rise of social media means that Gen Z are influenced by their peers and seek out unique and individual ways to dress themselves,” says Bay Garnett, Revival Style Advisor at Goodwood Revival.
+It’s not simply that we didn’t need new clothes during the pandemic, it’s rather that a perfect storm of crises caused fast fashion to lose its lustre with the climate crisis weighing on our environmental consciousness.

 Big brands and influencers are paving the vintage path